Ricardosgeral/relier/README.md

 ![page1_red](Nextion/GUI/page1_red.PNG) ![page1_green](Nextion/GUI/page1_green.PNG)

 First, you will see a *red* bar on the top of the screen.
 Wait (less than 5 seconds).
-That bar should then stay *green*.
+After some server checks that bar should then stay *green*.
 That means that all is working Ok.
 You can also see the local *IP address* of the server, which is useful in case you want to make a remote connection.

 If the server has no internet,